guilhermedd/linked/README.md

-Linked is an app made to save links in a website that can be accessed effortlessly Check mongo status before starting application at: `https://cloud.mongodb.com/v2/665f50141c4f827d1ebb73a8#/overview` Change /config/mongoid.yml to your configuration
+Linked is an app made to save links in a website that can be accessed effortlessly Check mongo status before starting application at: `https://cloud.mongodb.com/v2/665f50141c4f827d1ebb73a8#/overview` Change /config/mongoid.yml to your configuration# linked